Back to Publications

 American Thoracic Society Conference 2024

-Wearable Auscultation Device Validation in Children: Pivotal Stage Device Trial
+Wearable Auscultation Device in Children

 Henry P. Schmidt, MD, David R. Spielberg, MD, Oren J. Lakser, MD, Sriram Ramgopal, MD, Todd A. Florin, MD, MSCE